fibo/OLAP-cube/README.md

 ### `table.fields`

-They are the name of the data fields.
+> The names of the data fields.

 ```javascripts
 console.log(table.fields) // [ 'revenue' ]